digitalconfucius/digitalconfucius.github.io/README.md

 # Digital Confucius
 Digital Confucius Homepage

-If you want to keep in touch with my latest updates, subcribe to my [newsletter](https://digitalconfucius.beehiiv.com/) and [Twitter](https://twitter.com/digiconfucius).
-You can also support me via ☕ [Buy Me a Coffee](https://www.buymeacoffee.com/digitalconfucius).
+If you want to keep in touch with my latest updates, subcribe to my [newsletter](https://digitalconfucius.substack.com/) and [Twitter](https://twitter.com/digiconfucius).

 # Selected Projects
 - [Railschan](https://railschan.onrender.com/posts) (Ruby on Rails imageboard that I [resurrected from 2011](https://digitalconfucius.substack.com/p/railschan-resurrection).
 Give it a try!)